• Skip to primary navigation

 • You can use fresh spinach instead of frozen, substitute with a couple of big handfuls of fresh spinach.
 If you use frozen spinach use loose leaf, not the frozen block of spinach.

-• Try using canned corn instead of frozen, one can does not equal one cup of frozen corn but instead of having part of a can leftover, just use all of it.
+• Try using canned corn instead of frozen, one can will not equal one cup of frozen corn but instead of having part of a can leftover, just use all of it.

 • The nutritional yeast is what makes the one-pot pasta creamy, it can probably be substituted with vegan shredded cheese.
 I didn’t test that, but it should work fine.
 Just get a cheese you like.